Explore our articles

-This October 10th is World Mental Health Day as designated by the World Health Organization.
-In light of the upcoming global conversation, this week’s blog highlights three actions dads can take to boost their own mental health.
+With Bell Let’s Talk Day: Supporting ourselves and each other coming up on January 26th, this week’s blog highlights three actions dads can take to boost their own mental health.
 It also includes three ideas to support others in caring for their mental health.

 What you do as a father affects your hormones more than your hormones affect what you do as a father.
 In other words, if you want and need to be a hands-on dad, put in the time and effort.
 Your hormones will support and reward you.

 At this time of year, you may be considering whether you’re going to make a New Year’s resolution.
 Maybe you’ve made them in the past and lost interest over time.
 Or perhaps you buckled down and followed through.
 Either way, you’re now facing the beginning of another new year.